 Building Kind Resilience: Evidence-Based Approaches

 Empowering yourself with a feeling of control over your own situation can help reduce chronic stress and give you the confidence to regulate your emotional responses.
-The following are different approaches from a psychological, physiological, spiritual, and social perspective.
+The following are different approaches from psychological, physiological, spiritual, and social perspectives.

 Psychological Strategies